 This may be a reasonable endeavor for stocks like Amazon, which currently sits at around $93 per share.
 However, some stocks―such as Albemarle Corporation (ALB)—can cost $250 or more per share.
 Investors with thousands of dollars would still be able to afford to purchase complete shares, but M1 isn’t designed for them: it’s designed with the beginning investor in mind.

 Fortunately, since M1 allows fractional share purchases, you’re able to add a percentage of a stock to your pie.
 This approach allows investors to begin building their portfolios right away, even if they’re not able to purchase a share outright.

 Funding Your Account

 When you run through the setup process, you won’t be required to make an initial deposit.
-However, in order to actually start investing on the platform, you will have to make at least a $100 deposit.
+However, in order to actually start investing on the platform, you must deposit at least $100.
+A taxable account is the most common choice, but you can also start a retirement fund.
 Retirement accounts require an initial deposit of $500.

 Also note that if you want to enable automatic deposits, there is a minimum of $10 for each deposit.